Microsoft Authenticator App (Multi-Factor) installation for Android

 Overview

-When first setting up multi-factor authentication on an Android device whether for the first time or just on a new device, there is a certain process to follow to have it set up correctly.
+When first setting up multi-factor authentication on an Android device whether for the first time or just on a new device, there is a certain process to follow to set it up correctly.

 How-To